aniketrajnish/DES391-1-ModdingAssignment/README.md

 ## 2. First iteration (Proposed by Prayas Sir)
  * The first iteration to the change in the rules was proposed by Prayas sir, and he expected us to perform similar modifications to game and then playtest it.

+ The modded game can be played between a minimum of two players and a maximum of four players.
+ Start the game by randomly shuffling the cards deck and then horizontally arranging them.
+ The player will alternatively play their chance.
+They can rotate a card by 90 degrees in a clockwise direction or swap cards with different patterns only if those cards are present in the same horizontal or vertical line.
+Whoever can play a ¾ th circle with cards of the same pattern earns the point.
+The player having the maximum points at the end of the game will win.